Ierofantis/Aurelia-todo-test-app/README.md

-# Aurelia-todo-test-app
+# Recipe box
-Aurelia/ES6 todo test app
+Recipe box

 To run this first do: